Botanical Name: Bignonia capreolata ‘Tangerine Beauty’

 The Native Americans used the species crossvine as a remedy for a number of physical conditions, including diphtheria, edema, headaches, and rheumatism.

-This plant in 3-gallon containers is 4-5′ tall x 1-2′ wide, not counting the container.
+This plant in 1-gallon containers is 1-2′ tall, not counting the container.

-Interesting Tidbit: Genus name honors of Abbe Jean Paul Bignon (1662-1743), Librarian to Louis XIV.
+Plant Lore: Genus name honors of Abbe Jean Paul Bignon (1662-1743), Librarian to Louis XIV.
 Specific epithet means having tendrils.
 A cross section of stem reveals a marking resembling the Greek cross, hence the common name.
 Tangerine Beauty was discovered growing in a garden in San Antonio by Texas horticulturist and garden writer Scott Ogden in the 1980s.
+It was subsequently named and introduced by the North Carolina State Arboretum in 1993.